Bhagavad Gīta Bhāshya and Tātparya

 [इति (iti) - thus; प्रवृत्ते (pravṛtte) - engaged;]

-–thus states ancient text Pravrutti.
+–thus states the ancient text Pravrutti.

 पुरुसरणात् पुरुष इत्यर्थः ॥१५॥